oswaldosan/PokeCatcherPublic/README.md

 ## INSTALLATION

-First of all you will need to run
+First of all you will need to clone the repo and then run

 * npm install